 Troy Online is committed to providing high-quality distance learning programs for its students.
 Proctored exams maintain academic integrity and ensure fairness.
 In addition to preventing dishonesty in exam-taking, a proctored exam is a good way to verify that the student is the one doing the course work--something the federal government requires distance learning programs like Troy Online to demonstrate.

 Depending on your current degree or course requirements, it is possible that you will have a Proctored Exam.
 Eventually, all online courses will have at least one proctored exam.
 This decision is made by your instructor and will be noted in the course details when you enroll.

-Refer to your Program Evaluation by logging into Trojan Web Express.
+Refer to your Program Evaluation by logging into Self Service.
 Also refer to your Student Agreement if you are eligible for a SOC (Servicemembers' Opportunity College) contract.
 These documents will be complete once your Official transcripts have been received and evaluated.
 These documents will show the courses that transferred from previous schools, how the credits were applied to your degree, and your remaining degree requirements.